FlexMeasures/flexmeasures/documentation/concepts/benefits_of_flex.rst

     :depth: 2

-Flexibility opportunities and their activation
+Flexibility opportunities and activation
 -----------------------------------------

 Opportunities
 ^^^^^^^^^^^^^^

-In an energy system with flexible energy assets present (e.g. batteries, heating/cooling), there exist opportunities to profit from activating their flexibility.
+In an energy system with flexible energy assets present (e.g. batteries, heating/cooling), there are opportunities to profit from the availability and activation of their flexibility.

 Energy flexibility can come from the ability to store energy ("storage"), to delay (or advance) planned consumption or production ("shifting"), the ability to lower production ("curtailment"), or the ability to increase or decrease consumption ("demand response") ― see :ref:`flexibility_types` for a deeper discussion.